eclipse-langium/langium-website/hugo/content/docs/recipes/scoping/file-based.md

 ## Step 3: Importing from specific files

-The final step is to adjust the cross-reference resolution through overriding the `DefaultScopeProvider.getScope(…)` function.
-Here is the implementation:
+The final step is to adjust the cross-reference resolution by overriding the `DefaultScopeProvider.getScope(…)` function:

 ```typescript
 export class HelloWorldScopeProvider extends DefaultScopeProvider {